Fairfax County Board of Supervisors

-The Fairfax County Board of Supervisors, sometimes abbreviated as FCBOS, is the governing body of Fairfax County; a county of over a million in Northern Virginia.
+The Fairfax County Board of Supervisors, sometimes abbreviated as FCBOS, is the governing body of Fairfax County, Virginia, a county of over a million in Northern Virginia.
 The board has nine districts, and one at-large district which is always occupied by the Chair.
 Members may serve unlimited number of four-year terms, as there are no term limits.

 The Board usually meets two Tuesdays every month in the Board Auditorium at the Fairfax County Government Center near Fairfax, Virginia.
 Members of the public are invited to attend these meetings.

 The chair presides at all meetings, and has all of the powers of a member, including one vote.
 The chair, however, does not have the power to veto legislation.
 The Vice Chair is elected amongst the members annually at the first meeting of the year in January.

 Powers and responsibilities

 Within the limits set forth by the Virginia General Assembly, the Board is responsible for setting local tax policy, approving land use plans and appointing officials to various county government positions, including a County Executive who prepares the annual budget and carries out ordinances enacted by the Board.

-The Board also controls by its appointment power the board membership of several locally important authorities, including the Fairfax County Economic Development Authority, the Fairfax County Park Authority, the Fairfax County Water Authority, and the Fairfax County Redevelopment and Housing Authority.
+The Board also controls by its appointment power the board membership of several locally important authorities, including the Fairfax County Consumer Protection Commission, Fairfax County Economic Development Authority, the Fairfax County Park Authority, the Fairfax County Water Authority, and the Fairfax County Redevelopment and Housing Authority.

 The Board exercises its taxation power primarily by setting the county's real property tax rate, which accounts for more than 63% of the general fund revenue.
 Other financially important tax rates set by the board include the personal property tax rate, which is applied to the value of vehicles in the county, and the business, professional and occupational license (BPOL) tax, which is applied to the gross receipts of businesses in the county.